darkarp/malkit/README.md

 Due to the way this has been coded, it is currently fully undetected.
 Here are some links to scans performed
   - [From build_malware](https://www.virustotal.com/gui/file/61fc9c4ad472a240f4fd010958a0b0210f6513ed878bd47b90e25da871e52068/detection)
   - [From build_chromepass](https://antiscan.me/scan/new/result?id=kmpsMNccfuRJ)
-  - Both scans yielded the result: 1.69 detections.
-The sole detection is a false positive by Sangfor Engine Zero
+  - Both scans yielded the result: 1/69 detections.
+The sole detection is a false positive by Sangfor Engine Zero.
+I tried submitting a simple hello world program for analysis and the same AV detected it as malware as well.
-  - this is an educational project, so distribution (or the lack thereof) is not a concern, hence the usage of VirusTotal
+  - This is an educational project first and foremost, so distribution (or the lack thereof) is not a concern, hence the usage of VirusTotal

 ## Getting started